 Bob Jones Homeschool Reviews: Is a BJU Curriculum for You?

 Are you considering a Bob Jones homeschool curriculum in 2020?
 This program is popular among home educators today so I thought I’d give it a preliminary review and look at BJU forum reviews other parents have made.
-From this, I’ve compiled a list of pros and cons.

 In this article we’ll cover: